SUGAT-BAGDE/SUGAT-BAGDE/README.md

 # Hello, This is <b>Sugat</b>

-I am a student just completed SSC class 10th, most important I am a passionate Programmer, Coder, etc.
+I am a student currently in high School, most important I am a passionate Programmer, Coder, etc.

 ## My Skills